Spall

 When a profile is active, its values override the base config:

-base_urlreplaces the base config value entirely.authreplaces the base config auth entirely.headersare merged: profile headers with the same key override base headers; new keys are appended.
+base_urlreplaces the base config value entirely.authreplaces the base config auth entirely.proxyreplaces the base config proxy value entirely.headersare merged: profile headers with the same key override base headers; new keys are appended.

 If the requested profile does not exist, spall exits with a usage error.